+The biggest drilling company appears interested in becoming the most innovative.
+It is testing inventions ranging from a blowout preventer that is not hydraulically powered to power systems designed like a hybrid car.
 The session will cover an area of growing interest, given increasing concern about wellbore integrity and well control.
 As with other MPD systems, SMD technology offers early detection of influxes (kicks) and minimizes downhole losses to weak subsurface formations.
-This paper describes a number of system enhancements, including the ability to display and analyze not only the critical parameters of drilling hydraulics but also other information that allows different perspectives in considering the closed-loop system.
 The paper demonstrates the successful application of advanced automated managed-pressure-drilling (MPD) technologies on the Dover well close to Fort McMurray, Alberta, Canada.
-The development of the Kanowit field offshore Sarawak, Malaysia, requires the drilling of two subsea development wells with a semisubmersible rig.

 For thin-oil-rim reservoirs, well placement, well type, well path, and the completion methods must be evaluated with close integration of key reservoir and production-engineering considerations.
 For thin-oil-rim reservoirs, well placement, type and path, and well-completion methods, should be evaluated with close integration of key reservoir- and production-engineering considerations.

+Analytics, sensors, and robots are changing the way one of the world’s largest oil and gas companies does business.
+Underpinning all the new technology though is a shift in how BP thinks, and what it means to be a supermajor in the 21st century.
 This paper describes a coreflooding program performed with sandpacks at different permeabilities, water qualities, and injection conditions.
 In this paper, a new type of sand-consolidation low-viscous binding material, based on a combination of inorganic and organic components, is presented.
 This paper presents the first successful application of ceramic sand screens offshore Malaysia.
-Ceramic sand screens were considered as a remedial sand-control method because of their superior durability and resistance compared with metallic sand screens.
-This paper proposes a new work flow to simulate water-hammer events, the resulting wellbore failure, and sand production in water injectors.